zhengliyuan1987/zlynote/docs/src/guide/windowed/stream_reorder.rst

 .. _guide-stream_reorder:

 *****************************************
-Internals of stream_reorder
+Internals of streamReorder
 *****************************************

 .. toctree::
    :hidden:
    :maxdepth: 3

-This document describes the structure and execution of stream_reorder, implemented as :ref:`stream_reorder <cid-xf::common::utils_hw::stream_reorder>` function.
+This document describes the structure and execution of streamReorder, implemented as :ref:`streamReorder <cid-xf::common::utils_hw::stream_reorder>` function.

 .. image:: /images/stream_reorder.png
    :alt: stream reoder Structure
    :width: 80%
    :align: center

-The stream_reorder adjusts the output order within a fix size group.
+The streamReorder adjusts the output order within a fix size group.
 Suppose the fix size is Wn, each Wn input data are reordered to output following the pattern from input configuration.

 For example, Wn = 4, reorder config is 2,1,0,3.